 Prosser has been fishing fair for trout in mornings and by mid-day the bass become most active providing steady action the rest of the day.
 Try bait around the dam for trout and crawdad lures, soft plastics or jigs for the smallmouth.
 Worms, Papalas, Kastmasters or Crawdad lures work well for both species!

 WIDE OPEN!
 Some big Rainbows here but reports have been sporadic.
 Look for a good season here but only with increased plants by the DFW!
 530-836-2589 AND ASK FOR MARK!

 WIDE OPEN!
 Turkey Point and Lunker Point will be your best bet.
 Inflated nightcrawlers and powerbait working the best.
 For the Fly flingers midges suspended or on a slowwww retrieve.
 CONTACT OUR BLAIRSDEN STORE FOR FURTHER INFO!
 530-836-2589 AND ASK FOR MARK!

 (GENERAL REG SECTION FROM TAHOE CITY TO TROUT CREEK): OPEN AS OF 4/28!
 Fish here now as later it will not be as productive due to lower warmer water.
 Small spinners and spoons for the gear person while drifting salmon eggs or nightcrawlers will work best for those who prefer bait.

 *LITTLE TRUCKEE RIVER

-*Each of these guys are highly recommended for Donner Lake and Stampede!
+*These guys are highly recommended for Donner Lake, Stampede, and Boca!